 Why do adolescents turn to alcohol?
 Pre-teen and teens are undergoing a multitude of physical and emotional changes.
 There is an overwhelming desire to fit in, which make peer pressure a powerful influence.
 Other stressors can cause adolescents to drink too; family issues such as divorce or a move to a new school.
 Genetics can play a role too.
 Children of alcoholics are between 4 and 10 times more likely to become alcoholics than children without alcoholism in their family.

 Equally alarming are the consequences.
 Yearly deaths from underage drinking total around 5,000, which include car accidents, homicides, suicides, drownings and other alcohol-related accidents.
 In addition, binge drinkers, which is estimated at one million high school students nationwide, are more likely to use drugs, get bad grades and indulge in other risky behaviors.
 In 2014, more than 1.6 million people between the ages of 12 and 20 said they had driven under the influence of alcohol.

 If you suspect your child has been drinking, there are some signs that may be good indicators, especially if this behavior has become extreme:

-So how to you talk to your kids about alcohol?
+So how do you talk to your kids about alcohol use?
 The Substance Abuse and Mental Health Administration (SAMHSA) offers a plethora of resources for parents as part of their “Talk.
 They Hear You.” campaign.
 They suggest conversations start as young as nine years old.
 As a parent, you want to establish yourself as the first source for information – not the Internet, media or peers.
-They also suggest short, frequent talks rather than one long conversation.
-Read more effective tips for talking to your child.
+You also want to make clear that the behavior is unacceptable.